sgsinclair/alta/README.md

-alta
+The Art of Text Analysis
 ====

+This is a place-holder file for an effort to create a useful guide to interpretive text analysis.
 Art of Text Analysis